nasa/CTF/plugins/variable_plugin/README.md

 - **header_variable**: the parameter of telemetry packet (example: "pheader.length")
 - **target:** (Optional) A previously registered target name.
 If no name is given, will use the first registered target.
 - **variable_type**: (Optional) One of "int", "float", "string", or "boolean" indicating the type of value to be set.
 If not specified, the value from telemetry packet will be stored as-is.
+- **tlm_args**: (Optional) An array of argument objects that filter the packets to be checked.
+The value will be taken from the first packet matched by the specified arguments.
+See [CheckTlmValue](../../plugins/cfs/README.md#CheckTlmValue) for the syntax of these arguments.

 Example: